SoRoS-Community/SoRoS-Community.github.io/index.md

 - Everybody is welcome to contribute to the development of the website.

 Here are my suggestions for developing the website.

-Several individual pages should be added to in order to provide information on different categories.
+1. Every page is made using MarkDown language.
+2. We have a default webpage [Home](index.html) to include all the relevent pages on the website.
+3. Whenever a page is made, a link to [Honm](index.html) should be put at the begining of the weboage.(See [People](people.html) page for example.
+4. Suggestions and discussions could be initialized in issues.

+Currently, we have following pages:

 ### People

-All the members can be found here on this [page](people.html)
+All the members can be found here on this [People](people.html) page.

-### Research Paper
+### Research

-Recent research papers can be found on this page.
+Recent research research papes published can be found on this [Research](research.html) page.